mvolkmann/context-easy/hooks.md

 from a function component so it can be reused in multiple function components.

-For example, Dan Abramov shared a custom hook that watches the browser window width.
+For example, Dan Abramov demonstrated a custom hook that watches the browser window width.

 ```js